The Future of Board Governance: A Brief Chat with Editor of AFR’s BOSS Magazine

 Around the world, boards are increasingly focused on enhancing their overall effectiveness during a time of rapid change and disruption.
 Good governance is key to meeting the challenges and opportunities of the future.
 In today’s business environment, the work of AESC Members as trusted advisors is crucial as they leverage their expertise to help clients achieve a competitive advantage.

 Staying on top of current trends and best practices is vital to navigate the complexities of today.
-At our inaugural Asia Pacific Conference next month, Elevate 2017 in Sydney, we’ll have a panel discussion exploring the range of issues facing boards including digitalization, risk management, diversity, cybersecurity, and executive talent.
-We spoke with Joanne Gray, Editor of AFR’s BOSS Magazine, who will lead the discussion, to get her take on what lies ahead for boards.
+During AESC's inaugural Asia Pacific Conference, Elevate 2017 in Sydney, a panel discussion explored the range of issues facing boards including digitalization, risk management, diversity, cybersecurity, and executive talent.
+Joanne Gray, Editor of AFR’s BOSS Magazine, lead the discussion on what lies ahead for boards.

-The issues facing boards relate to the generational gap - boards are not familiar enough with digital technology, cyber security and new platform business models.
+Joanne Gray: The issues facing boards relate to the generational gap.
+Boards are not familiar enough with digital technology, cyber security and new platform business models.

-The use of data and its security as well as the ability to harness diverse thinking will be key issues for boards and how to position their organisations to survive and thrive in disrupted industries.
+Joanne Gray: The use of data and its security as well as the ability to harness diverse thinking will be key issues for boards and how to position their organizations to survive and thrive in disrupted industries.

-Disruption presents both challenges for organizations and opportunities for innovation.
-How can boards reform and refocus toward these capturing these opportunities?
+AESC: Disruption presents both challenges for organizations and opportunities for innovation.
+How can boards reform and refocus toward capturing these opportunities?